core-interaction/core-interaction.github.io/topic/javascript/index.md

-### 3. External `*.js` files
+### 3. Separate/external `*.js` files

 By far the most common, flexible way to include JavaScript is externally—again, like CSS.
-The difference here is that instead of a `<link>` element, we still use a (now empty) `<style>` tag, with the addition of a `src="filename.js"` attribute:
+The difference here is that instead of a `<link>` element, we still use a (now empty) `<script>` tag, with the addition of a `src="filename.js"` attribute:

-*SCRIPT TAG EXAMPLE, MOVED TO FILE*

-I’ve never liked this syntax!
-HTML/CSS/JS doesn’t always make sense.
+{% include figure.html src='/example/javascript-external/demo' caption='I’ve never liked this empty-tag syntax.
+HTML/CSS/JS doesn’t always make sense!' height='34rem' %}

+Same as the example above, but now in a nice, separate file.
+This will still run when the document gets to the `<script>`, as before.
+But we can do even better, moving the script up into our `<head>`, along with the other external files:

+{% include figure.html src='/example/javascript-external-head/demo' height='34rem' caption='Much cleaner with long documents and lots of files.' %}

+Note that our JavaScript in `script.js` is now wrapped in an `addEventListener` for [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event).
+Without this, the script contents would run *before* the rest of the page has loaded, and it wouldn’t be able to “see” the element for the `querySelector`!
+External files need this (or a [load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event)) attached.